-Nobody likes being cold, least of all cats.
+Cats hate being cold.
 Felines tend to become considerably more affectionate during the winter due to falling temperatures.
 When they cuddle up to their owners, and each other, it’s a sign that your cat is feeling cold.
-This is a classic animal behavior to increase their body heat.
+This is a classic animal behavior that’s intended to increase its body heat.

 Keeping a cat warm in the home can be something of a balancing act.
 If you warm up a cool house too much, you risk overheating your cat.
 This can be just as risky as your cat being too cold.
 We will discuss how you can keep your cat warm and comfortable during the winter months.

-If their temperature drops further to around 80OF, the hypothermia risk becomes severe.
-If a cat cannot get warmer than 60OF, they will likely pass away.
+If a cat’s temperature drops to around 80OF, the hypothermia risk is severe.
+If a cat cannot get warmer than 60OF, it’s life is in danger.

 Cats prefer a slightly warmer ambient temperature to humans.
-We sit a few yards away from a radiator or fire, lest we grow uncomfortably hot.
-Cats have no such reservations, and will often curl up right beside a heat source.
+We sit away from a radiator or fireplace, so we don’t become uncomfortably hot.
+Cats will often curl up right beside a heat source.

 How Do I Know if My Cat is Cold?

 Be aware of is the symptoms of hypothermia in cats.
 This is a dangerous medical condition that will need urgent veterinary attention.

 According to the Journal of Cerebral Blood Flow & Metabolism, the symptoms include: